Chapter 5. COM Servers

 does not have an associated class object, clients cannot create an

-instance by calling CoCreateInstance
+instance by calling CoCreateInstance.

 1#defineOBJECT_ENTRY_NON_CREATEABLE_EX_AUTO(clsid, class) \